Meet The Team

 Selene has worked with both high school and college students her whole career and has a passion to see them expand their worldview, try new things, and be pushed out of their comfort zones so they can grow into responsible, caring and empathic adults who want to serve others.
 She is passionate to create a mission that is accomplishing just that in Courts for Kids.
 She also enjoys watching her two sons play sports and wants to provide the same opportunities for children all over the globe.
 In July of 2015 the whole Nesland family went to Nicaragua making Courts for Kids a passion the whole family shares in.

 Juan Carlos is a native from Bogotá, Colombia and a graduate from Universidad Surcolombiana where he received a BA in Education.
 After college he moved to the United States where he pursued becoming a Medical Interpreter in Portland, Oregon and worked for the Public Health Department.

-He and his wife wanted to use their skills to make a difference in the world so they applied to be Peace Corps Volunteers.
-In 2014 they were assigned to Panama as Agriculture Systems volunteers.
+He wanted to use his skills to make a difference in the world so he applied to be a Peace Corps Volunteer.
+In 2014 he was assigned to Panama as an Agriculture Systems volunteer.
 Juan Carlos ran projects to promote food security in a very remote area of Panama.
 From creating a fish-farming project to increasing productivity in staple crops, he worked side by side with local farmers to better their quality of life.

 During his service Juan Carlos was introduced to Courts for Kids because they often collaborated with Peace Corps.
 He witnessed the work of former in country director Anibal Cárdenas and was inspired.
 This led him to commit to continue working in development in Panama, and found Courts for Kids to be a perfect fit.